Making history everyday.

 Academic & Research Boom

-The founding of the University of Waterloo (1957) and its focus on engineering and computer science begins to create the “intellectual supply chain” that will eventually merge with the manufacturing sector.
+Founded in 1957, the University of Waterloo focused on engineering and computer science, begins to create the “intellectual supply chain” that will eventually merge with the manufacturing sector.

 1974